julialorrayne/Superstore-Sales-Analysis/README.md

 •	**Technology** → Copiers accounts for 3 out of the Top-5 most profitable transactions, generating $20,159.94 in total profit and $41,999.88 in sales.
 These transactions all involve the Canon imageCLASS 2200 Advanced Copier, confirming it as the single most profitable product line.

-•	**Regional Performance**:
-The Central region contributes $17,976.83 (≈ 60.5%) of total Top-5 profit, followed by the West (22.6%) and East (16.9%) regions.
-This concentration indicates strong sales potential and operational efficiency in the Central region.

 •	**Customer Segmentation**:
 Consumer customers represent 4 of 5 most profitable transactions, accounting for $21,336.82 in profit, while Corporate customers contribute $8,399.98.
 The high profitability of Consumer transactions highlights sustained margins even in smaller-scale purchases.